VenueDriver/Vagrant-Chef-LEMP-stack/README.md

 will take much less time than it did when you initially spun up the development VM.
 * ```vagrant ssh```
 * ```cd /vagrant```

+## Structure

+This project is designed to be embedded as a subfolder in a PHP project.
+Possibly as a Git submodule.
+In this example, the entire LEMP stack is stored in the ```vagrant/``` folder in the PHP web app project.

+    web app - The root folder for the PHP web app project.
+     |-- info.php
+     |-- index.html
+     |-- robots.txt
+     |-- wordpress/
+     |-- etc...
+     |-- vagrant - The root folder of this project, embedded as a subfolder in the web app project.
+          |-- Vagrantfile - The configuration file for Vagrant
+          |-- chef_cookbooks/ - Chef recipes for provisioning the Vagrant VM
+          |-- .vagrant - Your actual Vagrant VM is stored here.
+Ignored by Git.
+          |-- .gitignore - Tells Git what to ignore.